sparkbox/mina-circle/README.md

 [![Gem](https://img.shields.io/gem/v/mina-circle.svg)](https://github.com/sparkbox/mina-circle)

 Now supports CircleCI version 2.0 Workflows!
+If your CircleCI 2.0 build has only one job it likely does not use workflows.
+If you find that your builds do not use workflows stick with version 1.4.2 of this gem.

 ## Why?